Septic Tank Elimination Program

 The sewer connection fee and any other permitting fees and charges are required to be paid before construction permits are issued.
 If the connection fee is not included in the contractor's estimate to connect your home to the sanitary sewer, homeowners can pay the connection fee using one of the following methods:

-- Pay in person.
-Make your payment in person at DCE, 1200 S. Madison Ave., Suite 100, Indianapolis, IN 46225.
-You must go to DCE either after your contractor goes to apply for permits or at the time he or she obtains permits.
+1. Pay in person.
+Make your payment in person at the Citizens Energy Group, 2020 N. Meridian St, Indianapolis, IN 46202.
 If you choose this payment option, you must make arrangements with your contractor when you hire him or her to do the work.
 Your contractor must have already applied for a permit before you make your payment in person.
 A permit will not be issued until the connection fee is paid.

-Cash, personal checks and money orders are accepted, as well as Visa and MasterCard with a valid photo ID.
-Checks and money orders must be made payable to the "City of Indianapolis."
+Cash, personal checks and money orders are accepted.
+Checks and money orders must be payable to Citizens Energy Group.

-- Homeowners can have a licensed contractor pay the connection fee at DCE.
+2. Homeowners can have a licensed contractor pay the connection fee at Citizens.
 Give your contractor a check or money order in a sealed envelope.
-Enclose your check or money order, made payable to the "City of Indianapolis," in a sealed envelope.
-Your contractor will take your payment to DCE when obtaining the required lateral connection permit.
+Enclose your check or money order, made payable to Citizens Energy Group, in a sealed envelope.
+Your contractor will take your payment to Citizens when obtaining the required lateral connection permit.
 DO NOT SEND CASH in the envelope.
 Finally, request a receipt or proof from your contractor showing that you used this method to pay the connection fee.

 The Financial Assistance Plan is not a loan.
 It is an installment plan that allows qualified residents to pay $50 per month, including administrative fees, over 60 months (five years).